tjaartvdwalt/maruku-make/README.md

 ------------
 Maruku is implemented in Ruby, and you will need a recent version Ruby and RubyGems installed

-to install Maruku using RubyGems
+To install Maruku using RubyGems run:

 `gem install maruku`